Please note: this program is currently not available.

 3. What if my child has a medical emergency?
 Our camp teachers are all certified in CPR, First Aid, Epi-Pens and AED.
 They will ensure the safety of the children first, then notify the parents of what is taking place.

 4. Will my child be with kids of the same age?
 This is a multi-age camp so all children ages 6-13 will be attending camp together.
 At times there will be smaller group activities that may include children of like age.

 7. What should my camper bring to camp?
 Campers are required to wear closed-toe shoes.
 Please note, we may be moving to different buildings or have activities in varying temperature areas.
-Due to this campers should wear long pants and bring a jacket.
+Due to this, campers should wear long pants and bring a jacket.
 It is suggested that campers bring a refillable water bottle.
-Additionally there will be a lunch break during camp, so campers should bring a sack lunch marked with their names.
-Lunches will be kept in the classroom refridgerator, so we ask that all lunches are Peanut and Tree Nut free for the safety of all campers.
+Additionally, there will be a lunch break during camp, so campers should bring a sack lunch marked with their names.
+Lunches will be kept in the classroom refrigerator, so we ask that all lunches are Peanut and Tree Nut free for the safety of all campers.